michaelagbiaowei/altschool-cloud-exercises/Exercise-7/README.md

 # Ansible-inventories

-Setting up Apache2 server to host php using Configuration Management With Ansible
+Setting up Apache2 server to host php web page using Configuration Management With Ansible